hyperstudio/MIT-Annotation-Data-Store/README.md

     git remote add upstream -m master git://github.com/openshift/nodejs-custom-version-openshift.git git pull -s recursive -X theirs upstream master

-Optionally, specify the custom version of Node.js you want to run with (Default is v0.8.9).
-If you want to more later version of Node (example v0.9.1), you can change to that by just writing it to the end of the NODEJS_VERSION file and committing that change.
+If you would like to use a more recent version of Node.js (example v0.9.1), just update the 'engines' section of your app's package.json file:

-    echo "0.9.1" >> .openshift/markers/NODEJS_VERSION
+    sed -e 's/"node": ".*"/"node": ">= 0.8.21"/' -i package.json

+Commit your changes locally:

+    git add package.json
-    git commit . -m 'use Node version 0.9.1'
+    git commit -m 'updating package.json to select Node.js version 0.8.21'

-Then push the repo to OpenShift
+Then push your updates to OpenShift

     git push